joshholl/htgh-node/slides/HowToGetHacked.md

+class: center, middle
 # How to get hacked

 ???
 How to get hacked
 1. How to be dos'd or have your data stolen
-1. Laern cool or new during the process
+1. Learn cool or new during the process
 ---

 # About _self